centreon/centreon-documentation/en/integrations/plugin-packs/procedures/applications-salesforces-restapi.md

 ## Prerequisites

-To monitoring your Salesforce instance, it must be possible to connect over HTTPS from the monitoring poller to the api.status.salesforce.com endpoint.
+To monitoring your Salesforce instance, the Centreon poller must be allowed to reach the Salesforce API endpoint (api.status.salesforce.com) through HTTPS.

 ## Installation